-Managers are responsible for ensuring all their staff receive the type of initial and refresher training that is commensurate with their role(s).
+Managers are responsible for ensuring all their Trust colleagues receive the type of initial and refresher training that is commensurate with their role(s).

-Please note: The Standard Training Needs Analysis (TNA) - The training requirements of staff will be identified through a training needs analysis.
+Please note: The Standard Training Needs Analysis (TNA) - The training requirements of staff will be identified through a Departmental Risk Assessment for Violence & Aggression and a training needs analysis will be agreed.
 Role specific education will be delivered by the service lead.

 Alternatively, training may be accessed via an approved e-learning platform where available.
-All Staff records are available on the Electronic Staff Record (ESR).
+All Trust colleagues records are available on the Electronic Staff Record (ESR).

-6. ASSET MANAGEMENT
+6 ASSET MANAGEMENT

-In compliance with the NHS financial management regulations an asset register of items valued over £5,000 is maintained and complies with the organisations Standard Financial Instructions (CORP/FIN 1 B v 9).
+In compliance with the NHS financial management regulations an asset register of items valued over £5,000 is maintained and complies with the organisations Standard Financial Instructions (CORP/FIN 1 B).

-7. CONFLICT RESOLUTION
+7 CONFLICT RESOLUTION

-The Trust has a separate policy for Conflict Resolution, Aggressive and Violent Behaviour Policy (CORP/HSFS 5 v 8).
+The Trust has a separate policy for Violence Prevention & Reduction (CORP/HSFS 5).

-8. PREVENT POLICY
+8 PREVENT POLICY

 The aim of Prevent is to stop people becoming terrorists or supporting terrorism, protecting those who are vulnerable to exploitation from those who seek to get people to support or commit acts of violence.
 Prevent is part of the Governments Counter Terrorism Strategy.
-Further details can be found in the Trust Prevent Policy (CORP/RISK 25 v 4).
+Further details can be found in the Trust Prevent Policy (CORP/RISK 25).

-9. KEYS AND LOCKS
+9 KEYS AND LOCKS